sjanhunen/dokimazo/papers/in-the-name-of-jesus.md

 In each of these cases, it is clear that real power is manifested in every application of the name of Jesus.
 So much so, that when Peter is questioned by the high priest after healing the lame man, he is asked "by what power or by what name did you do this?"
 (Acts 4:7).
 Peter was clear in his answer: "by the name of Jesus Christ of Nazareth...this man is standing before you well".

+Further points:
+- Christ and how the Father gave authority to Him

 In His Name: Faith
 =======================

-Doing something "in the name of Jesus" implies doing something with the authority and power behind His name.
-How is this authority granted?
-Is merely invoking the name of Jesus the ticket to this power?
+Doing something "in the name of Jesus" implies doing something with all that His name stands for: the authority and power of Jesus.
+But how is this authority received?
+Is merely invoking His name all that is required?

 In Acts 19, we find a striking application of the name of Jesus: